 Duration of IRB Approval (Continuing Review)

-Every IRB approved study must receive continuing review “not less than once per year”, per federal regulation.
-An approval period cannot exceed 364 days.
+Most IRB-approved studies require continuing review “not less than once per year”.
 In some cases, the IRB may grant a shorter approval period if the risk level merits more frequent review.
+The regulations that mandate continuing review will change on Jan 21, 2019.
+Learn more.

 To continue a study beyond the period for which it was initially approved, a Continuing Review application must be submitted.
 Studies that require Continuing Review will receive email notifications from iStar with instructions for how to submit a Continuing Review application.